-The increased meteorological measurement requirements to calculate the mass and energy balances of physically based models cannot always be satisfied by in-situ observation networks.
-Where instrumentation sites are present in the modeled domain, the available observations are not guaranteed to provide all required model inputs such as wind speed or radiation, can have data gaps through time, or do not satisfy the necessary data quality.
+available observations are not guaranteed to provide all required model inputs such as wind speed or radiation, can have data gaps through time, or do not satisfy the necessary data quality.
 An alternative to in-situ stations is using outputs from numerical weather prediction (NWP) models, which are generally spatially and temporally complete and provide all the required forcing variables from a single source.
 The adaptation of NWP model output to provide forcing data for snow models is ongoing and has been successfully tested as a standalone source for point simulations (Bellaire et al., 2011, 2013; Iwamoto et al., 2008) or spatially in combination with data assimilation and filtering techniques (Griessinger et al., 2019; Vernay et al., 2021).
-Adding NWP as a possible weather measurement input source to iSnobal was first evaluated in Havens et al. (2019), where downscaled and biascorrected observations from Weather Research and Forecasting (WRF) Model had the best results.
+Adding NWP as a possible weather measurement input source to iSnobal was first evaluated in (Havens et al., 2019), where downscaled and biascorrected observations from Weather Research and Forecasting (WRF) Model had the best results.
 A follow-up effort to the WRF integration into iSnobal also added support for the High-Resolution Rapid Refresh (HRRR) model (Benjamin et al., 2016) from the National Oceanic and Atmospheric Administration (NOAA).
-HRRR assimilates available real-time observations every hour and produces forecasts up to 18-hours in advance.
-The HRRR product outputs are delivered at the 3 km spatial resolution for the continental United States and the Alaska domain.
-The HRRR model has been under active development since it became the United States National Weather Service's (NWS) operational forecast model in late 2014 (Bytheway et al., 2017) and is currently in its fourth and final iteration.
-The HRRR data are publicly via different providers (Google Cloud Platform, Amazon Web Services, NOAA) and are readily integrable for research and operational purposes (Gowan et al., 2022).
+HRRR assimilates available radar observations every hour and cannot always be satisfied by in-situ observation networks.
+Where instrumentation sites are present in the modeled domain, the